remp2020/crm-application-module/MIGRATION.md

 ##### API handlers

-- Definition of param through `InputParam` is deprecated in favor of specific params defined in `Tomaj\NetteApi\Params` namespace.
+- Definition of param through `InputParam` is deprecated in favor of specific params definitions from `Tomaj\NetteApi\Params` namespace.
--

 ##### API response implementations